 About the Clerk

 Maryellen O'Shaughnessy began her term as Franklin County Clerk of Common Pleas Court in January 2009.
-In 2012, Clerk O'Shaughnessy will run for re-election in an uncontested race.
+In 2012, Clerk O'Shaughnessy ran unopposed for her second term in office, and received the highest level of votes in all county races.

 As Clerk of Courts, O'Shaughnessy is committed to providing timely, accurate and courteous service.
 The Clerk's office is the largest operation of its kind in Ohio.
 She oversees a vast system of records, a staff of 218, and a 2012 budget of $14 million.
 She has worked hard to improve turnaround time and boost transparency by applying advances in technology.